College basketball stuck in holding pattern during pandemic | Times Leader

 The college basketball season could end up having a different look this season.

-The Big Ten and Pac-12 opted to in football and the other major conferences are considering it.
+The Big Ten and Pac-12 opted to eliminate nonconference games in football and the other major conferences are considering it.

 College basketball could take a similar route, which would push back the start of the season until January for most schools.
 If the pandemic continues to roil into the fall, the NCAA could push the start of the entire season into January, setting the stage for a potential May Madness instead of March.